Getting Started at Windhorse

-The best time for new people to come for this is usually on Sunday morning at 8:45, before the 9:30-11:30 program of zazen meditation and dharma talk.
-If that doesn’t work for you, we can arrange to meet before a Tuesday or Thursday evening sitting, which begins at 7:00 pm, so an orientation would need to start by 6:15.
+The best time for new people to attend an orientation is usually on Sunday morning at 8:45, before the 9:30-11:30 program of zazen meditation, chanting, dharma talk and general discussion.
+If Sunday doesn’t work for you, we can arrange to meet on a Tuesday or Thursday evening.
+The evening sittings begin at 7:00 pm, so an orientation would need to start by 6:15.

-Although there is no specific charge for these orientations, we depend on and are grateful for all donations (dana).
+Cost: Although there is no specific charge for these orientations, we depend on and are grateful for all donations (dana).
 No one at Windhorse receives a salary -- all contributions go toward dharma activities, maintenance of facilities, and teacher support.

 Introductory workshops: Periodically we offer a full Saturday workshop at the center, which is really the best way to start one’s practice.
 These workshops give a far more comprehensive introduction to Zen: its background, teachings and practice, as well as more in-depth help with zazen postures, both sitting and walking.
 Since these workshops occur only a few times in the year, however, we offer these much briefer orientations during the week, to give people the chance to get started without going through a long waiting period.

 Windhorse activities: Our schedule includes daily meditation, chanting, retreats, workshops, ceremonies and other sangha events.
 Residential training of shorter or longer periods is also available for those interested in immersing themselves more fully in an integrated form of practice.